gwastro/pycbc/docs/tmpltbank.rst

 placement slower than lalapps_tmpltbank.
 However, it doesn't waste stupid amounts of time calculating the ethinca metric so it is faster than tmpltbank if the ethinca components are being computed.

-The ethinca metric is currently hardcoded to 2PN.
-If someone wants to add the terms up to 3.5PN this can be fixed.

 ----------------
 Background